 Most audio arguments stall because one question is being forced to do three jobs.
 The trilogy separates the bench, the quick comparison, and the long listen — so each tool answers the question it was built to answer.
-Much of the cited research comes from engineers, mastering professionals, acousticians, and auditory scientists whose work wasn't written to win an audiophile argument, but to answer the questions in front of them.

 Read the trilogy